Bob Dukiet: Coaching career

 Dukiet was assistant coach at Montclair State College (1970–71), Dartmouth College (1971–72) and was the assistant coach at Princeton University (1972 to 1979) where his freshman teams compiled a record of 52 wins and 15 losses.
 In his first season as head coach at St. Peter's College, he led the Peacocks to a 22–9 record and the quarterfinals of the NIT.
 The team was the best defensive squad in the nation, according to the final NCAA statistics, allowing only 50.4 points per game.
 Dukiet was named NBC Co-Rookie Coach of the Year with UCLA's Larry Brown and received Coach of the Year honors from Eastern Basketball Magazine, the New York and New Jersey Basketball Writers Associations, and from the ECAC Metro Conference.
 The next year (1980–81), his team was ranked second defensively and finished the year with a 17–9 record.
 Dukiet was named Metro Atlantic Athletic Conference Coach of the Year in 1981–82 after leading his team to a 20–9 record, an NIT bid and a fourth place defensive ranking.
 The team was also eighth in the nation in field goal percentage offense.
 In 1982–83, Dukiet's team went 22–5, was ranked second by the NCAA for field goal percentage offense and eighth by the NCAA for team defense.
 Following the 1984 season, Dukiet was again named Metro Atlantic Athletic Conference Coach of the Year after leading his team to a 23–6 record and an NIT bid.
 The New York and New Jersey Basketball Writers Association again chose Dukiet as its Coach of the Year and the New York Metropolitan basketball Writers named him Co-Coach of the Year along with Iona's Pat Kennedy.
 Dukiet's 1985–86 team ranked first in the nation in defense, allowing only 55 points per game, and finished with a 16–12 record.
 The team also led the nation in field goal percentage defense, holding its opponents to .411 from the field.

 On July 5, 1986, Dukiet became the 12th men's basketball coach in Marquette's history.
 He was hired to replace Rick Majerus, who left after three seasons as head coach at MU to become an assistant for the Milwaukee Bucks.
 Dukiet's best team was his first, which compiled a 16–13 record and played in the first round of the NIT.

 Dukiet subsequently coached at Gannon University in Erie, Pennsylvania.
 Dukiet coached at Gannon from 1989 to 1996, compiling a 136–67 record.
 Gannon advanced to the Division II national tournament four times under Dukiet, reaching the national quarterfinals in 1990.

-Piano Bob

-After Dukiet retired to South Florida he spent much of his time playing the piano at hotels, events, restaurants, Skilled Nursing and Assisted Living Facilities.
-Dukiet was not a singer, but his honkey-tonk style of playing the piano always had his audience singing along with him.